 Open and steady communication by all stakeholders in this stage is critical because this is the foundation for how the program will operate.

-Following the establishment of a TRM program, an organization’s stakeholders should now begin to use the framework to plan for, and gain understanding of, for the organization’s risk tolerance regarding travel to specific areas around the world.
+Following the establishment of a TRM program, an organization’s stakeholders should now begin to use the framework to plan for, and gain an understanding of, the organization’s risk tolerance regarding travel to specific areas around the world.
 Because a policy, for example, will be overarching, this planning process will allow for it to be adapted to specific regions of travel as needed.

 This is the time to assess each travel environment for area-specific risks.
 Ensure the personnel at each level of the program understand their obligations for any given trip or area.
 This is also when training should be rolled out.
 Taking the overarching TRM program and applying it to an organization’s specific operations is the goal during this phase.